-How Pets Benefit from Spays & Neuters in Wilton, NY
+How Dogs and Cats Benefit from Spays & Neuters in Wilton, NY

 Spay and neuter surgeries for dogs and cats are good for your pet, good for you, and good for the greater pet community of Wilton, NY.
 Surgery offers your pet protection from deadly reproductive diseases; it helps reduce undesirable behaviors, giving you a more attentive pet; and it prevents unwanted litters, giving current shelter pets a better chance at being adopted.
 At Saratoga Veterinary Hospital, we’ll help you determine the right time for spaying and neutering your pet so they receive the most benefits from surgery.